 What building regulations must I follow?

-Can I move a shipping container home?
+Can I move a home?

-How much does a container home cost?
+How much does a modular home cost?